postgis/postgis-workshops/postgis-intro/sources/en/topology_topo_types.rst

 - (3) Faces
 - (4) Geometry Collections

-The numbers are important, in any function which request to us the Feature Type, you can specify it using the number or the name as string.
+The numbers are important, in any function which requests the Feature Type, you can specify it using the number or the name as string.

 Hierarchical Layers, Childs and Parents
 ---------------------------------------